 In a typical year, the festive season can be a time of celebration for some people and a time of poor mental health for others.
-But as we near the end of a unique year, it is understandable that the stress and anxiety we have felt may feel even stronger over Christmas.
+But as we near the end of a unique year, it is understandable that the stress and anxiety we have experienced may feel even stronger over Christmas.

 The traditional expectations of Christmas have been replaced with some uncertainty for now.
 But one thing is for sure – alcohol won’t make you feel better.
 This Christmas, let’s look at at how alcohol can impact our mental health and focus on minding our own and our loved one’s mental health.